Skip to Main Content

 Crediting courses to more than one master’s degree and/or advanced certificate program

-Departments and programs may choose to allow students to apply courses from a first Brooklyn College master’s degree or advanced certificate to the required course work and credit requirements of a second master’s degree or advanced certificate up to the lesser of 9 credits or 50 percent of the required credits of the second master’s degree or advanced certificate.
+Departments and programs may choose to allow students to apply courses from a first Brooklyn College master’s degree or advanced certificate to the required course work and credit requirements of a second master’s degree or advanced certificate up to the lesser of nine credits or 50% of the required credits of the second master’s degree or advanced certificate.
 This dispensation applies only to course work taken at Brooklyn College; courses used toward a prior degree or advanced certificate outside of Brooklyn College may not be credited toward a second master’s degree or advanced certificate at Brooklyn College.
 Furthermore, it applies only to courses that are required by the second program; courses taken in the first program may not be applied toward elective credits in a second program.
-If a program chooses to credit a student’s Brooklyn College course work, as described above, toward a second master’s degree or advanced certificate, the department chair, graduate deputy, or program head must specify the same in writing to the Office of the Registrar.
+If a program chooses to credit a student’s Brooklyn College course work, as described above, toward a second master’s degree or advanced certificate, the department chair, graduate deputy, or program head must specify the same in writing to the Office of the Registrar

 Note: Because Brooklyn College regulations do not permit students to receive two degrees or a degree and an advanced certificate in the same semester, a student must complete the requirements of the two credentials in different semesters.